 Specialty Programme Coordinator - Joanne O'Brien

 Clinical Neurophysiology offers an exciting and varied career within the neurosciences for those interested in combining considerable patient contact with technical skills.
-It is primarily a diagnostic specialty concerned with recording electrical activity from the nervous system to aid the diagnosis, classification and management of neurological disease.
-Increasingly neurophysiological techniques are used to identify surgically remediable conditions such as nerve entrapments and aid safer surgical interventions.
+It is primarily a diagnostic specialty concerned with recording electrical activity from the nervous system to aid the diagnosis, classification and management of neurological diseases.
+Increasingly neurophysiological techniques are used to identify surgically remediable conditions, such as nerve entrapments, and aid safer surgical interventions.
 Electroencephalography is used to classify seizure disorders and select patients for surgical amelioration of epilepsy.

-The work involves interaction with a wide range of specialties, including neurology, neurosurgery, orthopaedics, rheumatology, oaediatrics, ophthalmology and psychiatry, and environments that include theatre and intensive care
+The work involves interaction with a wide range of specialties, including neurology, neurosurgery, orthopaedics, rheumatology, paediatrics, ophthalmology and psychiatry, and environments that include theatre and intensive care